conducto/examples/README.md

 These are pipelines that illustrate different features of Conducto.
 - Several flavors of Hello World
   - [Python from shell](./features/hello_py/): Say "Hello" from Python.
-  - [Python & JavaScript](./features/hello_py_js/): Nodes can have different environments.
+  - [Python & JavaScript in shell](./features/hello_world): Nodes can have different environments.
 Say "Hello" in Python and "World" in JavaScript.
+  - [Python & JavaScript in scripts](./features/hello_py_js/): Same as above, but execute scripts instead of specifying code on the command line.
   - [Git](./features/hello_git/): Load code from Git repos.
   - [Python functions](./features/hello_native/): Directly call Python functions in `Exec` nodes.
   - [Docker](./features/hello_docker/): Run Docker's builtin Hello World image.